• Home

 In the era of big data, predictive modeling has emerged as a crucial tool for businesses and policymakers.
 Using Python, actuaries and data analysts can leverage sophisticated statistical techniques to forecast outcomes, identify trends, and optimize decision-making processes.

-In this article, we’ll explore how Python’s predictive modeling techniques can enhance
+In this article, we’ll explore how Python’s predictive modeling techniques can enhance:

 • National Health Insurance (NHI) plan pricing